 Benefits of Experiential Learning

 It’s real-life - The benefits are clear.
-Experiential Learning is immersive, it’s real, it takes your employees out of their comfort zone, away from theory and allows them to experiment.
+It's is immersive, it’s real, it takes your employees out of their comfort zone, away from theory and allows them to experiment.
 This isn’t a ‘team-building experience’, it’s real life.
 Learners have to problem-solve and apply themselves fully, which leads to demonstrable results.

 Increased retention of knowledge - The knowledge retention rate from Experiential Learning is incredibly high, with one study finding that employees who learn through experiential learning retain as much as 90 percent of knowledge, compared to those who go through theoretical learning where retention can be as little as 5 percent.